::use_course("njtierney/qmd4sci-materials") usethis

 With the remaining sections being used as extra material, or have since been written after the course:

-- What are some alternative outputs of R Markdown?
+- what are some alternative outputs of Quarto?

 Course materials can be downloaded by using the following command from the usethis